Lemon Poppy Seed Cake (grain-free, dairy-free, nut-free, paleo)

 Ali Segersten Apr 14, 2017 19 comments

 Spring is finally here!
 I just want to soak up each and every moment of sunshine we have, as it's been a particularly dark and rainy last couple of months.
 This healthy gluten-free lemon poppy seed cake will surely brighten any day!
 Serve it for Easter brunch or as part of a Mother's day breakfast.
-It's not particularly sweet, but definitely bursting with lemon flavor.
+It's not particularly sweet, but definitely bursting with lemony flavors.
 It's quite easy to make and free of many of the common allergens, except eggs.
 The lemon-honey glaze on top seals in moisture and adds even more lemony flavor.
 I think you and your family will enjoy it.
 My children just love this cake!

 This grain-free, paleo cake recipe is actually an adaption of the Lemon Poppy Seed Muffin recipe from my new Whole Life Nutrition Cookbook.
 A few years ago (in 2014) I was asked by the Institute for Functional Medicine to create a Lemon Poppy Seed Cake recipe for a special banquet dinner event held during the their annual conference that year.
 This is the recipe that I created and that was served to hundreds of IFM members that evening (in individual miniature bundt cake form with fresh berries on top)!
-My friends and family have been making this recipe since....and now I'm finally sharing it with you.
+My friends and family have been making this recipe ever since....and now I'm finally sharing it with you.
 Enjoy!

 ALI-2023-PHOTO-VERTICAL-2